farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 - For building **custom widgets**, we have components such as Drawer, List_Tile, Text_list in the Components folder.
 - For pages, the app comprises of **4 pages**, which are Welcome Page, Home Page, About Page and Prediction Page.
 - We have also set up **HTTPS image selector** in Prediction Page.
+- The screenshots were obtained through a **mobile emulator** of Pixel 4a.

 ### a.
 User Interface